moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 1. Select the MetaMask extension in the browser to open the modal
 2. Select the three dots in the upper right corner of the MetaMask modal
 3. Select **Connected sites**
-4. Review the list of sites connected to your wallet
+4. Review the list of sites connected to the wallet
-5. Select **Disconnect** for each site you want to disconnect
+5. Select **Disconnect** for each site that should be disconnect

 ## Final Result {: #final-result }